 How many real estate agents versus Realtors® are there in the U.S.?

 Before jumping into the numbers, it’s important to understand that there is a difference between real estate agents and Realtors®.
 While many people use these two titles interchangeably in everyday conversation, real estate agents aren’t always Realtors®.

 So, how many active real estate agents and Realtors® are there?
 According to estimates from the Association of Real Estate License Law Officials (ARELLO), there are more than 3 million people holding active real estate licenses in the United States.
-Of those agents, there are 1,547,699 Realtors®, according to a 2022 NAR report.
+Of those agents, there are 1.6 million Realtors®, as of November 2022, according to a 2022 NAR report.

-How the number of real estate agents shift with housing markets
+How the number of real estate agents shifts with housing markets

 The number of active real estate agents fluctuates, depending on the climate of the housing market.
 For instance, between 2007 and 2008, the collapse of the housing market saw the number of active Realtors® drop by more than 140,000 members in a single year, according to a NAR historic membership report.
 That figure continued to fall until 2012, with total membership dropping below 1 million that year.

 But with the increase in property value and boost in the housing market starting in 2012, the number of Realtors® grew by more than 500,000 by 2021, according to a Statista report.
 That’s because, often, when there’s less business to go around, agents leave the business in droves, then re-enter when market conditions are promising.

 A challenging market also favors expert agents, weeding out less experienced agents who may have found success when selling homes was easy but struggle more when market conditions tilt to favor buyers.
 According to data from HomeLight’s Top Agent Insights survey for New Year 2023, agents are reporting just such a shift toward buyers in most areas of the United States and describe the increasing importance for sellers of working with a top-performing, experienced agent.